songwright/netninja-react-redux-tutorial/README.md

 https://www.freecodecamp.org/news/__this__-is-why-we-need-to-bind-event-handlers-in-class-components-in-react-f7ea1a6f93eb/

-The Net Ninja shows that, within the arrow function, it is possible to change the state using the method `setSTate({})`.
+The Net Ninja shows that, within the arrow function, it is possible to change the state using the method `setState({})`.
 An object gets passed into the curly braces.
 In the example, he changes the name:

 ```
         this.setState({